ANRGUSC/Jupiter/app_specific_files/demo/README.txt

 	+ '/jupiter/build/jupiter_config.ini' : docker option
 	+ '../../jupiter_config.ini' : local option

+* Manually modify resnet.py to change number of branches accordingly

 - CODING_PART1: 1 to set coding option for PART1, 0 otherwise
 - RESNETS_THRESHOLD: >=2 to set coding option for PART1 to 0, 1 otherwise (must combined with CODING_PART1).
 If RESNETS_THRESHOLD is 4, then at least (9 - 4) + 1 = 6 Resnets should respond to the flask server.
 Flask server will wait for at least 6 resnet responses.
 So, if RESNETS_THRESHOLD = 6, then at least 4 responses.